Headache, migraine and acupressure

 4 Let's move on to the DIY part: The most important acupressure points for headaches

-5. declare war on headaches and migraines with your Shakti Mat acupressure mat
+5. Fight headaches and migraines with your Shakti Mat acupressure mat

-6. connection between headaches and stress: treat yourself to a Shakti moment
+6. The connection between headaches and stress: Treat yourself to a Shakti moment

 Did you know that headaches are one of the most common reasons we go to the doctor?

-There are thought to be over 200 different types of headache in total.
+In Germany, around 54 million people suffer from temporary or persistent headaches.
+That is around 70 percent of Germany's population.
+In total, there are said to be over 200 different types of headaches.
 It is worth taking a closer look here:

 Tension headache

-The headache register is headed by tension headaches.
-53.6 percent of headache patients state that they are confronted with this type of headache.
+Tension headaches top the headache register.
+53.6 percent of headache patients report suffering from this type of headache.
 It seems that this headache is mainly triggered by stress and frustration.

-No wonder, when there is tension inside, it tends to spread to the head.
-This type of headache is often caused by tension in the neck, which in turn presses on nerves or arteries, making blood circulation in the head more difficult.
+No wonder that when you feel tense inside, this often spreads to your head.
+This type of headache is often caused by tension in the neck, which in turn puts pressure on nerves or arteries and thus impedes blood circulation in the head.

-Acupressure primarily provides relief here by reducing muscle tension and counteracting tension at nerve endings.
-It can also stimulate blood circulation and thus provide relief, but more on this later in the article.
+Acupressure provides relief here, primarily by reducing muscle tension and counteracting tension at nerve endings.
+It can also stimulate blood circulation and thus provide relief, but more on that later in the article.

 Migraine